33 injured in huge Selangor fire after leak at Petronas gas pipeline

 One of the victims, 42-year-old Lee Weng Ken, who suffered burns to his left leg, said he was shocked when the ceiling of his house collapsed and crushed his vehicle parked in the compound of the house at about 8.10am.

-“I rushed out of my house but fell and suffered burns due to the heat from the blaze near my house,” he said, as quoted in Free Malaysia Today.
+“I rushed out of my house but fell and suffered burns due to the heat from the blaze near my house,” he said, as quoted in local media.

 Another victim who only wanted to be known as Andy, 52, whose house was located about 100m from the site of the inferno, said he ran out with his children when they felt the tremors and saw the raging fire.